 How much weight do you think it had lost?
-(Have children offer answers or write their answers.
-You could calculate an average of their answers.)

 The answer is only two ounces.
 The soil had lost only two ounces!
 So, while two ounces of the tree had come from the soil, the source of 169 pounds and 1 ounce was still a mystery.